 Raising Awareness: KARA raises awareness about the learning needs of children with disabilities and available inclusive learning materials on the digital platform to help address negative attitudes and norms and essential service within the communities.

-- An Inclusive Digital Learning Platfrom is developed
+1. An Inclusive Digital Learning Platfrom was developed

-- 1080 teachers and caregivers are trained and supported in utilizing the child with disability friendly learning materials and the digital learning platform
+2. 1,080 teachers and caregivers were trained and supported in utilizing the child with disability friendly learning materials and the digital learning platform

-- 800 Children with or without disabilities receive access to schools and home-based education and community support services
+3. 813 children with or without disabilities received access to schools and home-based education and community support services

 Vincent Amwoi